ASMCNN: An Efficient Brain Extraction Using Active Shape Model and Convolutional Neural Networks: Experiments

-Although process with 2D plane, we still create 3D results by combining sequences of scans to make ASM-CNN more comparable with other algorithms.
-There is a increase at the accuracy of five remain methods in this type of evaluation with a great improvement at standard deviation.
-Among the other algorithms, BEAST has major changes in its accuracy for several evaluated metrics on three datasets.
-For instance, it approximately gains more 3.47 - 5.1$\%$ on Dice, Jaccard and Sensitivity metrics.
-Furthermore, BEAST still provides the highest Specificity which is almost 100$\%$ for all dataset.
-Meanwhile, ROBEX continually obtains the best scores in Sensitivity metric on IBSE and LPBA.
-Despite not our main approach, the 3D results produced by ASM-CNN are remarkable which can be competitive with others.
-It preserves the impressive performance which gets the best on 3 dataset at Dice coefficient, Jaccard index, AHD and on OASIS at Sensitivity.
+Although processing with a 2D plane, we can construct 3D results by combining sequences of scans to make ASMCNN more comparable with other algorithms.
+There is an increase in the accuracy of five remaining methods in this type of evaluation with significant improvement at standard deviation.
+Among other algorithms, BEAST has major changes in its accuracy for several evaluated metrics on three datasets.
+For instance, it approximately gains more 3.47 - 5.1$\%$ on Dice coefficients, Jaccard indexes, and Sensitivity values.
+Furthermore, BEAST still provides the highest Specificity, which is almost 100$\%$ for all datasets.
+Meanwhile, ROBEX continually obtains the best scores in Sensitivity on two datasets IBSE and LPBA.
+It is worth emphasizing that the 3D results produced by ASMCNN are remarkable and competitive with others.
+It preserves an impressive performance that gets the best scores on three datasets at the Dice coefficient, Jaccard index, AHD, and OASIS at Sensitivity.

-The boxplots in Figure \ref{fig:IBSR_2d_Boxplot} and \ref{fig:IBSR_3d_Boxplot} shows that BSE has a big interquartile range (IQR) on IBSR which means the results given from it are more disperse and have larger variance than other algorithms.
-However this method has the best performance on LPBA (Figure \ref{fig:LPBA_2d_Boxplot}, Figure \ref{fig:LPBA_3d_Boxplot}) which gives extremely accurate results and better than others although it has a terrible outlier (about 72$\%$ at Dice overlap for 2D evaluation).
-Indeed, this issue was mentioned above that BSE can provide very accurate segmentations but also may give atrocious results which is based on tuning employed parameters.
-By contrast, ASM-CNN shows its durable and unaffected by datasets that outperforms than others with high accuracy and small IQR as well as SD on three datasets especially on OASIS (Figure \ref{fig:OASIS_2d_Boxplot}, Figure \ref{fig:OASIS_3d_Boxplot}).
+The box-plots in Figure \ref{fig:IBSR_2d_Boxplot} and \ref{fig:IBSR_3d_Boxplot} visualize that BSE has a big interquartile range on IBSR which means the results given from it are more disperse and have a larger variance than other techniques.
+However, this method has the best performance on LPBA (Figure \ref{fig:LPBA_2d_Boxplot}, Figure \ref{fig:LPBA_3d_Boxplot}) which gives extremely accurate results and better than others although it has a terrible outlier (about 72$\%$ at Dice overlap for 2D evaluation).
+Indeed, this issue is mentioned above that BSE can provide very accurate segmentations and may give atrocious results based on tuning employed parameters.
+By contrast, ASMCNN shows it can be durable and unaffected by datasets that outperform than others with high accuracy and small interquartile range as well as the standard deviation on three datasets, especially on OASIS (Figure \ref{fig:OASIS_2d_Boxplot}, Figure \ref{fig:OASIS_3d_Boxplot}).
 Unfortunately, its Specificity is worse than several methods.
-However it can be improved by employment a suitable post-processing method to mitigate several false positive in the segmentations.
+However, it can be improved by employing a suitable post-processing method to mitigate several false positives in the segmentations.